anoma/juvix-docs/docs/howto/installing.md

 ## Building the project with `cabal`

-We recommend to use the `stack` build tool with this project.
+We recommend using the `stack` build tool with this project.

 If you prefer the `cabal` build tool instead, then you need to generate the `juvix.cabal` file using [hpack](https://github.com/sol/hpack)